Possibilistic inferential models: a review: Introduction

 Towards this goal, the remainder of the paper is organized as follows.
-Section~\ref{S:background} sets the scene by reviewing the status quo in terms of probabilistic uncertainty quantification and highlighting its shortcomings.
+Section~\ref{S:background} sets the scene by reviewing probabilistic uncertainty quantification and highlighting its shortcomings.
 In particular, Section~\ref{SS:false.conf} offers a new perspective on the {\em false confidence theorem} \citep{balch.martin.ferson.2017} establishing that any data-dependent posterior probability distribution---Bayes with any prior, (generalized) fiducial, etc.---will, in vacuous prior information cases like I'm considering here, tend to assign high probability or {\em confidence} to some false hypotheses.
-The implications of this are two-fold: probabilistic uncertainty quantification has an inherent unreliability and correcting this requires quantification of uncertainty using more flexible tools from the world of imprecise probability.
+The implications of this are two-fold: that probabilistic uncertainty quantification has an inherent unreliability and that correcting this requires quantification of uncertainty using more flexible tools from the world of imprecise probability.
 Section~\ref{S:details} dives into the details of the {\em possibilistic} IM construction, where I'm emphasizing ``possibilistic'' because this new perspective---which is similar to that presented in \citet{imbook}---leans heavily on possibility-theoretic interpretations, calculus, computational tools, and mathematical structure.
 The IM's key properties are presented next, including a finite-sample validity property which ensures that its imprecise-probabilistic output is properly calibrated and, in particular, that tests and confidence sets derived from the IM's output have frequentist error rate guarantees.
-Efficiency is also discussed, including a new possibilistic {\em Bernstein--von Mises theorem} which ensures that the IM's output is asymptotically possibilistic-Gaussian and efficient like in the classical sense.
+Efficiency is also discussed, including a new possibilistic {\em Bernstein--von Mises theorem} ensuring that the IM's output is asymptotically possibilistic-Gaussian and efficient like in the classical sense where the asymptotic variance matches the Cram\'er--Rao lower bound.
 But IMs are not solely frequentist---they also offer fully conditional quantification of uncertainty and, in Section~\ref{SS:conditional}, I survey the relevant Bayesian-like properties that have not received much attention in previous works.
 IM computation is nontrivial, and Section~\ref{SS:computation} reviews briefly an exciting new development facilitating sampling-based Monte Carlo computations for evaluating the IM's non-probabilistic output.
 Section~\ref{S:reimagined} explains how IMs offer much more than a ``unification'' of frequentism and Bayesianism---the IM framework actually fills the holes in both paradigms!
 Section~\ref{S:marginal} deals with the important practical problem of eliminating nuisance parameters, and this motivates some new developments presented in Section~\ref{S:beyond}, which help IMs reach the next level of uncertainty quantification beyond those cases involving a statistical model.
 Applications of this idea to inference on risk minimizers and to (conformal) prediction are considered there.
 The paper ends in Section~\ref{S:discuss} with a brief summary, mentioning some relevant topics that are not discussed in this review, along with some open questions for future investigation.
-The appendix offers some supporting technical details and some additional examples.
+The appendix/supplement offers supporting technical details and some additional examples.